brandysmith/PublicKB/Release Notes/2017/2017-05-09-cloud-platform-release-notes.md

 - Organization Dashboard provides real time usage of total infrastructure spend across cloud providers, Provider usage and costs by cost center.

-AWS Management Console Access
+**AWS Management Console Access**

 - Starting this release, after configuring AWS account within Cloud Application Manager, users can directly navigate to their AWS Management console with Single Sign On.
 Cloud Application Manager leverages the IAM policy that was setup initially and allows users to logon to AWS Management Console without requiring additional authentication.
 The users who has access to the AWS provider account within Cloud Application Manager will be able to leverage the single sign on functionality.

-Managed Services Anywhere
+**Managed Services Anywhere**

 - Managed Operating System on Microsoft Azure- Starting this release, Cloud Application Manager customers can get Managed Services on their workloads residing in Microsoft Azure Cloud.
-Managed Services on Microsoft Azure includes Access, Configuration, Change, Monitor, Incident and Patch management of Microsoft Azure Virtual Machine instances residing in any region.
+Managed Services on Microsoft Azure includes Access, Configuration, Change, Monitor, Incident, and Patch management of Microsoft Azure Virtual Machine instances residing in any region.
 For further information on this service, please visit https://www.ctl.io/cloud-application-manager/managed-services-anywhere/

-Additional monitoring capabilities for Managed Operating System on AWS
+**Additional monitoring capabilities for Managed Operating System on AWS**

 - CenturyLink Operators now can configure additional Cloud Watch alerts for Managed Operating System on AWS.
 As you are aware, part of providing support to Managed Operating System customers, our automated monitoring process is constantly monitoring customer’s infrastructure and alerting our Support personnel to address any issues.
 Our automated monitoring process relies on an agent installed on the AWS EC2 instance as part of “Delegate OS Management” functionality.
 We now can use AWS Cloud Watch to get additional insights into the managed instance.
 If you would like to take advantage of these additional monitoring capabilities, please reach out to us using our support options within Cloud Application Manager or write us at CloudSupport@centurylink.com

-Cloud Optimization
+**Cloud Optimization**

 - AWS Resale in the US is Live!
-From the AWS Provider, users will finally see radio buttons for requesting new and existing AWS accounts for consolidated billing and platform level support.
+From the AWS Provider, users have access to radio buttons for requesting new and existing AWS accounts for consolidated billing and platform level support.
 Users have the option to migrate existing accounts or create new ones, after agreeing to terms.
 Actual processing of the request could take anywhere between 2-4 weeks.

 Impact